lbechberger/MLinPractice/README.md

 - `src/preprocessing.sh`: Executes all necessary preprocessing steps, including a creation of labels and splitting the data set.
 - `src/feature_extraction.sh`: Takes care of feature extraction.
 - `src/dimensionality_reduction.sh`: Takes care of dimensionality reduction.
 - `src/classification.sh`: Takes care of training and evaluating a classifier.
+The scripts specifies one of 5 possible classification scenarios.
+4 of them are commented out.
+Comment in or out the so that only one scenario will be run for training on the training set.
+Additionally the same classifier is used for evaluation on the validation set.

 ### Additional Scripts
 - `src/application.sh`: Launches the application example.